 The collective agreement has important information on sick days, religious holidays, hours of work, etc. Especially important is the "Hours of work form", which will be filled out by the instructor of the course where you are assigned TA duties, in consultation with yourself, at the beginning of term to specify how many hours you will be spending on various tasks.
-Please complete this form and return to the LABOUR STUDIES office.
-A copy for your files will be provided.
+Please complete this form and return to the Grad Admin (LSGrad@mcmaster.ca) A copy for your files will be provided.